NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Core/1.3.1/DocumentReference-StandardPattern/Sender-DocumentReference.md

 	}
 ```

 The third identifier (currently optional) relates to the product-id, system '*https://fhir.nhs.uk/id/product-id*'.
-This is forth coming functionality and further detail on its utility will follow but [working documentation] (https://github.com/NHSDigital/nhse-epr-integration/blob/main/pages/appendix1.md) is being actively updated.
+This is forthcoming functionality and further detail on its utility will follow but [working documentation] (https://github.com/NHSDigital/nhse-epr-integration/blob/main/pages/appendix1.md) is being actively updated.

 ```json
 "identifier": [